Ishan-debugg/legal-risk-api/README.md

 ## 🌐 Landing Page

-The landing page introduces the Legal Risk Classifier — explaining what the tool does and how it helps users quickly assess risk in legal documents.
+The landing page introduces the Legal Risk Classifier — explaining what the tool does and how it helps users quickly assess risk in legal documents..

 ![Landing Page](landing-page.png)